 Salaries in terms of purchasing power

-|Country||Average salary (euros)|
+|Country||Average gross yearly salary (euros)|

-Average salary in Portugal (base)
+Average salary in Portugal by level of education

 The most generous salaries are reserved for managerial positions in the Operations General Management (Tourism), Medical management, Legal counsel, Industrial boardroom positions or Purchasing managers.

 Annual earnings of some top management positions in Lisbon

 General Manager (industry): 110,000 € – 170,000 €